roman-milk/roman-milk.github.io/sub-moms.md

+===

- ****** Submissive Soccer Moms: Shy MILF ****** bysilkstockingslover© NOTE: In the first part (Submissive Soccer Moms: Rich Bitch) Layla seduces and Dommes harshly a stuck-up rich soccer mom, Sammantha.
+NOTE: In the first part (Submissive Soccer Moms: Rich Bitch) Layla seduces and Dommes harshly a stuck-up rich soccer mom, Sammantha.
 Introduced only briefly is another soccer mom, the shy, sweet, Clara.
 This story is the touching story of a much different seduction.

  NOTE 2: As always, a special thank you to Estragon for his dedicated copy editing of this and all my other stories.